awslabs/aws-deployment-framework/docs/user-guide.md

          └──────│   local.auto.tfvars <-- this file contains variables related to account 222222222222
      ```

-5. Define the desired `TERRAFORM_VERSION` in the buildspec.yml file  as shown in the sample-terraform example
+5. Define the desired `TERRAFORM_VERSION` in the `buildspec.yml` file as shown in the sample-terraform example.
+ADF supports Terraform version v0.13.0 and later.
 6. Push to your terraform ADF repository, for example the sample-terraform one.
 7. Pipeline contains a manual approval step between terraform plan and terraform apply.
 Confirm to proceed.